 Flashing very rapidly forward, there was a time when our country’s presidents beamed into our lives across radio airwaves.
 For better or worse, President Harry Truman changed that forever.

-On October 5, 1947, he delivered the White House’s first televised presidential address.
+On October 5, 1947, he delivered the first White House televised presidential address.
 Making the most of this amazing new platform, Truman asked the nation to stay united in helping Europe recover from World War II.

 More Than Pumpkins

-That’s enough history.
-Let’s move on to the delicious and fun stuff.
-Do you have an appetite for Gumbo Day?
+Do you have an appetite for Gumbo?
 Picture plump shrimp and sweet crab meat swimming in a rich broth.
 Just imagine the heavenly aroma.
-We respectfully ask you not to add pumpkin spice to this Creole classic.
+I respectfully ask you not to add pumpkin spice to this Creole classic.

 Are you a sports fan?
 Pick one.
 The NFL, NBA and NHL all play during October.
 Do your dreams include backdoor sliders and triple plays?
 The World Series fires up around the end of the month.